poissonconsulting/universals/README.md

 The `universals` package is heavily inspired by the [`generics`](https://github.com/r-lib/generics) package.

-It’s possible that some of the methods migrate to the [`generics`](https://github.com/r-lib/generics) package in a future release.
+It’s possible that some of the methods migrate to that package in a future release.

 ## Contribution